Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/programming/websites/css/the-box-model/index.md

 How do you control these settings?
 With the `display` property.

-For now, just know there are three possible values.
+For now, just learn these three possible values.

 * `block`
 * `inline`